Plasterboard Repair – How to fix loose drywall anchor

 Plasterboard Fixings for Heavy Objects

-GeeFix are the perfect plasterboard fixings for heavy objects.
-Whether you are a building trade professional or a keen DIYer, you’ll know that the plasterboard fixings available had serious limitations.
-Some of them are tricky to fix, some are prone to fail, and most just aren’t reliable enough for heavy objects, until now!
-GeeFix is a versatile plasterboard fixing that outperforms all other market leaders.
-In the plasterboard fixing market, independent strength tests have demonstrated GeeFix strength by outperforming the leading brands in shear, tensile and cantilever load bearing capabilities.
+GeeFix offers the ideal plasterboard fixings for heavy objects.
+Whether you are a building trade professional or a DIY enthusiast, you know that traditional plasterboard fixings often have serious limitations.
+Many are tricky to install, prone to failure, or simply not reliable enough for heavy items—until now!
+With GeeFix, you get a versatile plasterboard fixing that outperforms all market leaders.
+Independent strength tests demonstrate that GeeFix excels in shear, tensile, and cantilever load-bearing capabilities compared to leading brands.

 Load Test | Maximum weight (kgs) |